-The process of fragmentation is found in plants, animals and diverse microscopic organisms as a form of reproduction.
+The process of fragmentation is found in plants, animals, and diverse microscopic organisms as a form of reproduction.

-Fragmentation in Fungi and Algae
+Fragmentation in fungi and algae

-The fragmentation is very commonly seen in both fungi and lichens.
+Fragmentation is very commonly seen in both fungi and lichens.
 Molds, yeasts, and mushrooms are some of the types of fungi where reproduction is achieved via asexual fragmentation.
 The special type of structure that is achieved for the process of splitting is referred to as hyphae.
 They are the filamentous branches from which the mycelium of the fungi is made.
 They are the branches of the mother fungi from where they can be detached easily and transform themselves.
 Before the process of splitting, the hyphae grow on the fungi from where they obtain the food and water that are essential for growth and nourishment.
 Once the hyphae are mature enough to feed on their own and reproduce they detach from the parent body and live independently.
 Certain algae also reproduce by fragmentation.
-For example, filamentous algae, such as Spirogyra, reproduce by cutting itself into fragments.
+For example, filamentous algae, such as Spirogyra, reproduce by cutting themselves into fragments.

-Fragmentation in Plants
+Fragmentation in plants